RimWorld-zh/RimWorld-English/README.md

 </Defs>
 ```

-* Then, create a subdirectory in directory DefInjected, **using the defType as a name**.
+* Then, create a subdirectory in directory DefInjected, **using the def type as a name**.
 * The name of subdirectories ignore Singular and Plural from Alptha 14.